 I will start off by saying that what I went through was WAY more excruciatingly painful – physically and emotionally then I ever could have imagined.
 I felt like ayahuasca tore me apart and I threw up everything into a green plastic bucket.
 I cried for hours until I didn’t have anything left.

 The actual retreat is beautiful.
 It sits facing a beautiful and very active river.
 They say that spirits are attracted to moving water.
 My first hour at the center (after a 21 hour journey) I sat on a chair watching the river and documenting how I was feeling.
 I have never been so nervous in my life.

 The Ceremony (#1)

 How do you prepare for something you have no idea how you are going to react to?
 Even before my first ceremony I felt like I was going to throw up!
 I kept thinking I can’t throw up before I even take ayahuasca!!

 Before each ceremony you sit in front of the Shaman’s (we had 2) and tell them your intention.
-I told them that I want to rid myself of regret of Alex’s passing.
+I told them that I want to rid myself of guilt of Alex’s passing.
 That was about all I could get out without breaking down.
-The Shaman’s decided to give me a small shot of ayahuasca, meaning not a full dose.
-I am sure he could sense my nerves.
+The Shaman’s decided to give me a small dose of ayahuasca, meaning not a full one most people got.
+I am sure they could sense my nerves.
 All of a sudden I didn’t feel ready.
 After giving the Shaman’s my intention I took ayahuasca and went and sat back on my bed waiting for something to happen.